How to manage a shared living space.

 Teach your student before leaving home what it means to be a good roommate.
 Students can often find roommates through various roommate finder pages (ie: Facebook).
 UCF has made this easy by partnering with roomsurf.com.
 Of course, matching with a roommate in advance doesn’t mean that all will go perfectly.
 They learn to respect others and share in a way they have never had to before.

 When your student lives in the dorm, the RA is a good resource to go to if the issue cannot first be resolved between the roommates.
-Consider asking, if all else fails, if they know of anyone else in the same spot and perhaps a roommate swap may be a good alternative for everyone involved; don’t try this without asking first.
+RA’s will usually have a meeting between the roommates so there will be a mediator as they create a roommate agreement.
+This could be written or verbal.
+This way the RA has a good understanding of the students’ house rules in case he needs to get involved later on.
+Also consider asking, if all else fails, if they know of anyone else in the same spot and perhaps a roommate swap may be a good alternative for everyone involved; don’t try this without asking first.

 Here is a guide to living on campus at UCF.